 Module 8 – Working with the Sales Team

+On the same team?
+Sure we are, but one may not know it sometimes.
 The objective of professional collections is to increase sales – profitable sales – within the firm.
 This module teaches students how to better work with the sales and customer service departments within their organization – for the benefit of all.

 Module 9 – Negotiating Techniques for Collections: